STAR WARS EPISODE VII: THE FORCE AWAKENS

 It Trims Back the CGI Excesses of the Prequels

-One of the things that everybody hated when George Lucas re-released the original trilogy in 1997 was that he had digitally upgraded many of the scenes adding different types of explosions of the Death Star, more detail to the Sandcrawler and the background of Mos Eisley plus the dread Greedo Shot First scene, among others and often mangling the nature of the scenes.
+One of the things that everybody hated when George Lucas re-released the original trilogy in 1997 was that he had digitally upgraded many of the scenes adding different types of explosions of the Death Star, more detail to the Sandcrawler and the background of Mos Eisley plus the dreaded Greedo Shot First scene, among others and often mangling the nature of the scenes.
 By the time of the prequels, Lucas was showing off the mastery of the CGI environment but when it came to films like Attack of the Clones, you often felt that the CGI had completely overwhelmed a scene where the intent to have so much happening all at once resulted in effects overload at the expense of dramatic engagement.
 The sequels increasingly feel like pretty and dazzling wonderment that has all the substance of eye candy and crucially none of the sense of wonder that scenes in the originals like the attack on the Death Star or the fight with the Walkers held.

 By contrast, J.J.
 Abrams has made the effort to trim back on the CGI and rely more on physical effects the way the original series, which notedly came out before the advent of the CGI revolution, did.
 I am not entirely sure to what extent that is the case after all, the original Star Wars films were not purely physical effects films and were in fact at the vanguard of visual effects technology in the era but it makes for a great selling point for this film.
-And it shows on screen The Force Awakens is cleaner, its action much more engaging, the backgrounds of shots something that you can appreciate rather than feeling so overwhelmed that everything takes place at a subliminal blur or that things are there just so new entire lines of toys can be sold.
+And it shows on screen The Force Awakens is cleaner, its action much more engaging, the backgrounds of shots something that you can appreciate rather than feeling so overwhelmed because everything takes place at a subliminal blur or that things are there just so new entire lines of toys can be sold.

 The Force Awakens introduces two new principals and a host of new supporting characters.
-It is an object lesson in how to create them with engaging sympathies and identifiable arcs in a way that Star Wars got right and the prequels missed by several hundred parsecs.
+It is an object lesson in how to create characters with engaging sympathies and identifiable arcs in a way that Star Wars got right and the prequels missed by several hundred parsecs.
 The prequels gave us heroes and anti-heroes but what killed them were bad performances and George Lucass seeming inability to write decent dialogue or be attuned to the way directors should let actors develop character.
 By contrast, J.J.
 Abrams is much more on the ball.
-The two leads have the same youthful enthusiasm that the young Mark Hamill embodied Meanwhile, Adam Drivers Kylo Ren, while only a supporting character, gets right in a few key scenes the conflicted ambiguity that Lucas intended Anakin Skywalker to have but took an entire trilogy to drag out to a foregone conclusion.
+The two leads have the same youthful enthusiasm that the young Mark Hamill embodied.
+Meanwhile, Adam Drivers Kylo Ren, while only a supporting character, gets right in a few key scenes the conflicted ambiguity that Lucas intended Anakin Skywalker to have but took an entire trilogy to drag out to a foregone conclusion.
 Not to mention that BB8 has an adorable puppy-dog innocence, the sort that made R2D2 and C3P0 two of the most endearing characters in the original trilogy (and was completely lost in the prequels).

 What It Gets Wrong